 Equity ETFs:

-Equity ETFs invest in a basket of company stocks, or track the performance of a specific stock index.
-They are a great tool for portfolio diversification as they offer exposure to various sectors, such as technology, healthcare, and finance.
+Equity ETFs invest in a basket of company stocks or track the performance of a specific stock index.
+They are a great tool for portfolio diversification, as they offer exposure to various sectors, including technology, healthcare, and finance.
 You can select one for the stock market sectors you are most excited about.

 An example is the Schwab US Dividend Equity ETF (SCHD), which tracks an index of dividend stocks known for the sustainability of their dividend payments.